facorread/rust-agent-based-models/README.md

 ## What comes next?

-Future improvements include plotting the landscape, histograms, and timelines with the [plotters](https://crates.io/crates/plotters) crate.
-I will also do parameter sweeps, also known as BehaviorSpace in NetLogo.
+Future improvements include plotting the landscape, histograms, and timelines with the [`plotters`](https://crates.io/crates/plotters) crate.
+In another improvement, I will do parameter sweeps, also known as BehaviorSpace in NetLogo.
 I am not committing to specific dates for these enhancements.

 ## Does this repository use `unsafe` code?